imgly/pesdk-android-demo/README.md

 A generic Android Camera Stack library which is based on the [android.hardware.Camera](http://developer.android.com/reference/android/hardware/Camera.html) API.
 Supports front and rear cam, HDR, flash modes and much more.

 __SDK Component__ <br/>
 The img.ly core library for Android.
-Containing the OpenGL and filter implementation.
+Containing the OpenGL and toolset implementation.

 __UI Component__ <br/>
-The default UI components constisting of LivePreview and Editor Activity.
+The default UI components consisting of LivePreview and Editor Activity.

-#### Dependecies
+__PLUGIN Components__ <br/>
-External libraries needed by the SDK.
+At the momment not implemented, it is for future use.
+For Example to embedding you Google Analytics.

-__Colorpicker__ <br/>
+#### Dependencies

-An Android [Colorpicker Library](https://github.com/QuadFlask/colorpicker) licensed under Apache v2.0.
+No external non Google libraries needed or used by the SDK.

-__AndroidSVG__ <br/>
+* com.android.support:recyclerview-v7:23.2.0'
-An Android [SVG Library](https://github.com/BigBadaboom/androidsvg) licensed under Apache v2.0.
+* com.android.support:support-annotations:23.2.0'

 ### Features